 - RS232 For RS-232 connections, a serial cable with DB9 Female and DB25 Male connectors and null modem capability are required.
-The analyzer's serial communications settings should be configured as follows: - Press the "menu" key - o in display window use the Up/down arrow keys to select "Setup System"; Press enter - In display window use the Up/down arrow keys to select "RS232 Baud Rate"; Press enter - In display window use the Up/Down arrow keys to select the baud rate which matches the serial port on your CCS system, ("9600" is a suitable speed); Press enter. - Press the "menu" key twice to return to the main display - GPIB For GPIB (IEEE488) connections, the analyzer's serial communications settings should be configured as follows: - Press the "menu" key. - In display window use the Up/Down arrow keys to select "Setup System"; Press enter. - In display window use the Up/Down arrow keys to select "IEEE488 Address"; Press enter. - In display window use the Up/Down arrow keys to select a unique numeric address for the analyzer; Press enter. - Press the "menu" key twice to return to the main display. - Input Connection Direct input only.
-Configure the device to match your electrical wiring configuration as follows: - Press the "menu" key. - In display window use the Up/Down arrow keys to select "Channel Configuration"; Press enter. - In display window use the Up/Down arrow keys to select the option that matches your wiring configuration.
+The analyzer's serial communications settings should be configured as follows: - o Press the "menu" key - o in display window use the Up/down arrow keys to select "Setup System"; Press enter - In display window use the Up/down arrow keys to select "RS232 Baud Rate"; Press enter - In display window use the Up/Down arrow keys to select a baud rate of 115200; Press enter. - o Press the "menu" key twice to return to the main display - GPIB For GPIB (IEEE488) connections, the analyzer's serial communications settings should be configured as follows: - o Press the "menu" key. - o In display window use the Up/Down arrow keys to select "Setup System"; Press enter. - In display window use the Up/Down arrow keys to select "IEEE488 Address"; Press enter - In display window use the Up/Down arrow keys to select a unique numeric address for the analyzer; Press enter. - o Press the "menu" key twice to return to the main display. - Input Connection Direct input only.
+Configure the device to match your electrical wiring configuration as follows: - o Press the "menu" key. - In display window use the Up/Down arrow keys to select "Channel Configuration"; Press enter. - In display window use the Up/Down arrow keys to select the option that matches your wiring configuration.
 Options are 1, 2, or 3 phases, 3 wire, or Independent Channels.
-Press enter. - Press the "menu" key twice to return to the main display.

-- Firmware Version You can examine the firmware version installed in the meter as follows: - Press the "menu" key. - o In display window use the Up/Down arrow keys to select "About..."; Press enter. - The firmware version will be printed on the screen.
-For information on upgrading the firmware, consult the manufacturer. - Press the "menu" key twice to return to the main display - 3.7.2 Multi-Channel Measurements
+Press enter. - o Press the "menu" key twice to return to the main display. - Firmware Version You can examine the firmware version installed in the meter as follows: - o Press the "menu" key. - o In display window use the Up/Down arrow keys to select "About..."; Press enter. - The firmware version will be printed on the screen.
+For information on upgrading the firmware, consult the manufacturer. - o Press the "menu" key twice to return to the main display